filippo-fonseca/learning/ts-course/notes/func-obj-annotations.md

 - We are declaring a variable using `const` called `add`
 - We are giving the variable two parameters: `a` and `b`
 - We are assigning the type `number` to both `a` and `b`
-- With `: number`, we are telling TS that the return value of the function will
+- With `: number`, we are telling TS that the return value of the function will be a number